 Within Southeastern Europe is the nation of Bosnia & Herzegovina.
-This country has a complex and long past that was developed over centuries by various civilizations and civilizations.
+This country has a complex and long past that was developed over centuries by various civilizations.

 Early Times